OfirTheOne/Inject-env-variables-ionic-heroku/README.md

           'process.env': JSON.stringify(process.env)
         })
       );
-      // set the pat of the alias @environment to the cur env. config[ionicEnv].resolve.alias = {
+      // set the path of the alias @environment to the cur env. config[ionicEnv].resolve.alias = {
           "@environment": pathToEnvModule
       };